IrinaPukhlova/AB_testing/README.md

 Experiment Design
 1) Experiment overview and hypothesis formulation
-2) Choosing unit of diversion
+2) Choosing the unit of diversion
 3) Choosing invariant metrics (for sanity check)
    - Number of cookies: number of unique cookies to view the course overview page;
    - Number of clicks: number of unique cookies to click the "Start free trial" button (which happens before the free trial screener is trigger);